 You can redeem your points for Amazon.com or Amazon Business shopping credit.
-Or, you can request a purchase statement credit.
+Alternatively, you can request a purchase statement credit.
 There are no foreign transaction fee and no annual fee (See Rates & Fees)

 Southwest Rapid Rewards Premier Business Credit Card

 If you live near a Southwest Airlines hub and fly regularly with another person, consider the Southwest Rapid Rewards® Premier Business Credit Card.

-The signup bonus of 60,000 points after spending $3,000 in three months gives you a healthy jumpstart on earning the 125,000 points required to earn the Southwest Companion Pass.
+The signup bonus is the ability to earn 60,000 points after spending $3,000 in three months gives you a healthy jumpstart on earning the 125,000 points required to earn the Southwest Companion Pass.
 Or, you can fly 100 one-way flights in a calendar year.
 Once you earn the Companion Pass, your travel companion flies for the prices of fees and taxes for the rest of the year you earn the pass as well as the next year (so long as you fly with them).